web-masons/pyramid-zappa-api-boilerplate/README.md

 # pyramid-zappa-api-boilerplate
 A Python boilerplate for creating AWS Lambda API projects using Pyramid and Zappa, orchestrated with Ansible.

+Before participating in our communit, please read and agree to our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

 ## Overview
 We're all working quite a bit with Python and AWS Lambda.
 In order to create our countless APIs, ETL scripts, Chat Bots, etc. we want a boilerplate project that we can share.
 The hope is that we can share this project amongst ourselves to